Phase-Sensitive Measurements on a Fermi-Hubbard Quantum Processor: Analog real time evolution

 Up to this point, the ITE pulses and the plaquette preparation act on small, mutually decoupled subsystems and are therefore classically simulable.
 By contrast, the ensuing global evolution couples distinct plaquettes and generates entanglement across the lattice, which is the step that lifts the protocol to extended many-body systems and also renders classical simulation costly.

 We repeat the real time evolution for a set of total times $\{\tau_m\}$, as required by the ITE algorithm~\cite{yang_phase-sensitive_2024}.
-The largest accessible time $\tau_{\max}$ sets the minimal resolvable energy scale in applications of the complex Loschmidt echo.
+The largest accessible time $\tau_{\max}$ sets the minimal resolvable energy scale in applications of the Loschmidt echo.
 Also, the choice of the sampling grid $\{\tau_m\}$ generally depends on the application.
 We study these parameters in detail in the numerical analysis in the following section.

-\section{Numerical sample complexity analysis}
+\section{Numerical sample complexity \mbox{analysis}}

-In our protocol, we avoid globally controlled operations to obtain the phase; however, this comes at the cost of an increased sample complexity.
-The total number of samples to compute the complex Loschmidt echo with the ITE algorithm up to a time $\tau$ and for a maximal additive error $\epsilon$ in each Loschmidt echo on an $N$-site system is given as
+In our protocol, we avoid ancilla-controlled global operations to obtain the phase; however, this comes at the cost of an increased sample complexity.
+The total number of samples to compute the complex-valued Loschmidt echo with the ITE algorithm up to a time $\tau$ and for a maximal additive error $\epsilon$ in each Loschmidt echo on an $N$-site system is given as

 where $r_{\pm, \text{min}}$ is a lower bound on the minimal Loschmidt echo amplitude during the integration window~\cite{yang_phase-sensitive_2024, schiffer_hardware-efficient_2025}.
 This scaling takes the shot noise and the Trotter error of approximating the ITE into account.
 Our interest extends beyond the asymptotic behavior to the concrete number of samples for a practical application.
 To this end, we perform numerical simulations of the protocol for small system size, assuming exact ITE implementation and ignoring hardware imperfections.